-The Commissioner's Office will not borrow more than, or in advance of its needs purely in order to profit from the investment of extra sums borrowed.
+NOPCC will not borrow more than, or in advance of its needs purely in order to profit from the investment of extra sums borrowed.
 Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the security of such funds is considered.